A duty to represent the underrepresented

 When asked about it, Chandon Pierre didn’t pause.
 Instead, he spoke with conviction, his past inspiring his dream to make a difference.

-As a young African-American man growing up in Reno, Nev., Pierre said he had experienced injustices.
+As a young African-American man who grew up in Reno, Nev., Pierre has experienced injustices, he said.
 Being followed around by store employees while shopping.
 Hearing racist comments from the crowd while playing basketball in high school.

 “I feel like I have a duty to represent the underrepresented,” said Pierre, now a rising junior at the University of North Dakota.
 “That’s what I want to make out of my career.
 I want to fight for equal rights and social justice and fair educational and economic opportunities.”

-To that end, Pierre is not only getting a bachelor’s degree in criminal justice at UND.
-He’s also on the fast track to earn his law degree.
+To that end, Pierre is not only getting a bachelor’s degree in criminal justice studies at UND.
+He is on a fast track to earn a law degree, as well.
 UND’s Accelerated Bachelor’s/J.D. program allows Pierre to complete both degrees in six years, instead of seven.